top1944/duckuments/docs/atoms_85_fall2017_projects/17_parking/30-final-design-document-parking.md

 * accuracy: the error is a combination of localization accuracy and the offset due to the maximum allowable controller error.
 To park two duckiebots next to each other within the space boundaries, the path planning accuracy has to be less (or equal) than 5 cm (which is the distance from the robot edge to the parking lane)

 * the point of the robot which is the furthest away from the parking mid line should be less than half of the parking space width while the heading of the robot must be less than a constant (20 degrees) relative to the parking space boundary lines.

-Assumptions about other modules:
-* we assume that the robot finds itself at the entrance of the parking lot whenever it wants to get a parking space.

-* once in the parking lot: parking is decoupled from the rest of duckietown.

 ### Software architecture (TODO update with correct values)